Just this morning I was reminded of an interesting communiqué I received several years ago.

-(Doesn’t communiqué sound way sexier and a lot more high-falutin’ important than just saying “I received a message?”)
+(Doesn’t communiqué sound way sexier and a lot more high-falutin’ important than just saying “I received an email?”)

 Can’t afford my fees!

-I felt an immediate swelling of pride the minute I read that messa… er, I mean communiqué.
+I felt an immediate swelling of pride the minute I read that emai… er, I mean communiqué.

 Now I probably shouldn’t blurt out their name.
-I don’t want to embarrass or diss anybody.
-So… all I can tell you is… their name begins and ends with the first letter of the alphabet. 🙂
+I don’t want to embarrass or disrespect anybody.
+So… all I can tell you is… their name begins and ends with the first letter of the alphabet.

 Yeah, THAT marketing monstrosity.

-And the fee I quoted them for some online copy was so frickin’ high…
+The fee I quoted them for some online copy was so darn high…

-You see, last February, for the first time ever, I decided to sell most of my business ventures (except The Doberman Dan Letter, of course) and become a full-time freelance copywriter for a while.
-I needed a break from 17 years of serial entrepreneurship.
+You see, in 2012, for the first time ever, I decided to sell most of my business ventures (except my inner circle, the Marketing Camelot) and become a full-time freelance copywriter for a while.
+Back then I needed a break after more than 17 years of serial entrepreneurship.

 Well, word of that decision started spreading throughout our tight-knit little direct response community.
-Over the past 3 months, some exceptionally good gig opportunities have been flooding in.
+And some exceptionally good gig opportunities started flooding in.
 And THAT is when I started upping my fee with each successive offer.

-There’s only one of me… and a LOT of offers on the table.
+There’s only one of me… and there were a LOT of offers on the table.

-Truth is, I don’t need any of ’em.
+Truth is, I didn’t need any of ’em.

 That’s not a positioning statement or a “psyche myself up” attitude technique.
-I honestly don’t need any of them.
-My monthly nut is covered whether I accept any of these offers or not.
+I honestly didn’t need any of them.
+My monthly nut was covered whether I accepted any of these offers or not.

 And THAT is the biggest secret